GENI-NSF/geni-tools/README-omni.txt

  - Omni code has been refactored for maintainability and extensability.
 Calls to clearinghouses are in chhandler.py, and to AM API functions are in amhandler.py.
-In the process, input checking and output formatting has been further standardized. (ticket #163)
+In the process, input checking and output formatting has been further standardized. (tickets #163, #168)
  - AM API v3+ Omni methods all return the full code/value/output struct for use by scripts
  - Omni checks v3 return structs, looking for missing slivers, slivers reporting errors, and checking sliver expirations.
   - Be more consistent and complete in handling error messages an returns
- - In Omni when using AM API v2, on an error return code, raise an AMAPIError that includes the full return struct: this allows scripts to reason about the return code.
+ - Added a new option --raise-error-on-v2-amapi-error: When true, and using AM API v2, on an error return code, raise an AMAPIError that includes the full return struct: this allows scripts to reason about the return code.
 This replaces a special case check for code 7 (Refused)
  - `getversion` returns the full struct (code/value/output) to scripts